Most people with dementia are older, but not all older people get dementia.

 Dementia can be very subtle and vague, and may not be immediately obvious.
 There are some common symptoms you can look for.

-When you care for someone with dementia you can feel increasing stressed and tired.
+When you care for someone with dementia you can feel increasingly stressed and tired.
 You can feel socially isolated and unable to leave the house, even for shopping and appointments.

 It can be very difficult to keep on caring when family or friends do not fully understand the stress you are under.
 Or if they don’t acknowledge or accept the declining abilities or health of the person you care for.